-The datasets presented in this article are not readily available because the data that support the findings of this study are available from the Data Management Laboratory of the National Institute of Health Research and Development (NIHRD), Ministry of Health
+The data that support the findings of this study are available from the Data Management Laboratory of the National Institute of Health Research and Development (NIHRD), Ministry of Health of Indonesia.

-Frontiers in Public Health 05 frontiersin.org of Indonesia.
 Data can be made available after approval of a written request to the Data Management Laboratory-NIHRD.
 Requests to access the datasets should be directed to tetyr272002@gmail.com.